xiaoxiae/videos/18-lopt/DESCRIPTION.md

 ► Website (for other things I'm up to): https://slama.dev/ ► Patreon (if you'd like to support me): https://www.patreon.com/TomasSlama

-Thanks to Matěj Kripner, Lucia Zhang and Teo Tuicu for valuable feedback.
+Thanks to Matěj Kripner, Lucia Zhang, Kateřina Sulková, Mohit Shrestha, Václav Rozhoň (@polylog) and Teo Tuicu for valuable feedback.

 ------------------